01-edu/ai-starter/content/first-function/README.md

 #### Task 1:

-You are a robot made by a scientist called Rick and you want to know your purpose.
+You are a robot created by a scientist named Rick, and you want to know your purpose.

-- Declare a function named `ask` that `log` 'What is my purpose ?' in the console
+- Declare a function named `ask` that logs 'What is my purpose?' to the console.
-- Declare a function named `reply` that `log` 'You pass butter.' in the console Then call the `ask` and the `reply` each once, in that order.
+- Declare a function named `reply` that logs 'You pass butter.' to the console.
+  Then call `ask` and `reply` once each, in that order.